lmly9193/iwara-feed/README.md

 ## Installation

 1. Clone this repository: `git clone https://github.com/lmly9193/iwara-feed.git`
-2. Install the dependencies: `npm install`
+2. Install the dependencies: `pnpm install`
-3. Start the server: `npm run dev`
+3. Start the server: `pnpm run dev`

 ## Deploy

 To deploy this service to Cloudflare Workers, follow these steps:

 1. Update the name of your workers in the `wrangler.toml` file.
-2. Deploy the service: `npm run deploy`
+2. Deploy the service: `pnpm run deploy`

 ## Contributing